-Our hugely successful Junior Academy goes from strength to strength, developing the potential and talent of our young players (boys and girls) from the earliest age groups (U8, 9, 10) through to U18s with a high quality coaching programme and excellent facilities.
-With 19 Junior teams and approximately 450 junior players, the Academy is thriving and we see a very strong pull through of players into the Senior Teams and Regional and National representation.
+Our hugely successful Junior Academy goes from strength to strength, developing the potential and talent of our young players (boys and girls) from the earliest age groups U8 through to U18s with a high quality coaching programme and excellent facilities.
+With 19 Junior teams and approximately 450 junior players, the Academy is thriving and we see a very strong pull through of players into the Senior Teams as well as Regional and National representation.

 If you are a parent and want more information about the Junior Academy, please click on: Information for Parents